Renting Or Buying Council Land

 - Officer time looking into the request, including time spent consulting with other teams, £193;

-- The costs of carrying out the valuation, which is usually in the region of £900;
+- The costs of carrying out the valuation, which could be in the region of £900 excluding VAT;

 - The purchase price of the land;